MicrosoftDocs/customer-insights/ci-docs/journeys/faqs-segment-copilot.md

 ## What is Segment Copilot?

-This feature will allow the user to enter a prompt in natural language and help build segments and specify criteria using natural language on the segments page in Customer Insights via copilot chat experience.
+This feature will allow the user to enter a prompt in natural language and help build segments and specify criteria using natural language on the segments page in Customer Insights through copilot chat experience.
 Suggested segment configuration and data mapping based on user NL prompt and data available in CI for users to verify and tweak as needed.

 ## What are capabilities of the segment copilot?